connorimes/CPUFreq-Swift/README.md

 The file `scaling_setspeed` is opened as write-only.
 All other files are opened as read-only.
 Users are responsible for ensuring that their programs have correct read/write privileges.

+## Project Source

+Find this and related project sources at the [powercap organization on GitHub](https://github.com/powercap).
+This project originates at: https://github.com/powercap/CPUFreq-Swift

+Bug reports and pull requests are welcome.